 Back to top

-Mild pain is treated with painkillers, such as paracetamol, and anti-inflammatory drugs.
+Mild pain is treated with painkillers such as paracetamol, and anti-inflammatory drugs.

-Weak opioid drugs for pain relief
+Step two: Weak opioid drugs for moderate pain

 Moderate pain is treated with weak opioid drugs such as dihydrocodeine (DF118 Forte®, DHC Continus®), codeine phosphate or tramadol.